cassiatorczon/cis1904-spring25/week01/homework/instructions.md

    Then, input `main` and press enter — this evaluates `main`.
 It should print out "You have installed Haskell!"
 There should also be an error message saying that a test failed; we will fix this in the last part.
+   You can use :q to quit the REPL.

 ### Step 2: VSCode